nileshpaliwal/Stock-Prediction-Using-Quandl/README.md

 Predicting the Market
-In this tutorial, weíll be exploring how we can use Linear Regression to predict stock prices thirty days into the future.
-You probably wonít get rich with this algorithm, but I still think it is super cool to watch your computer predict the price of your favorite stocks.
+We‚Äôll be exploring how we can use Linear Regression to predict stock prices thirty days into the future.
+You probably won‚Äôt get rich with this algorithm, but I still think it is super cool to watch your computer predict the price of your favorite stocks.

 Getting Started
 Create a new stock.py file.
-In our project, weíll need to import a few dependencies.
-If you donít have them installed, you will have to run pip install [dependency] on the command line.
+In our project, we‚Äôll need to import a few dependencies.
+If you don‚Äôt have them installed, you will have to run pip install [dependency] on the command line.

 import quandl
 import pandas as pd